akif-dogan/arweave/bigfile_styleguide.md

 ## Version control

-The Arweave client codebase is hosted on Github, the below standards define the criteria for committed code.
+The Bigfile client codebase is hosted on Github, the below standards define the criteria for committed code.
 We aim to adhere to these standards as to make it as easy possible for new contributors to get involved.

 ### All committed code must be commented